juanpallotta/LPP/README.md

 Where:
 - `lidarAnalysis_PDLx`: Software module to generate the data level ***x***.
 - `/Input_File_or_Folder/`: Input folder or file to produce the data Level ***x***.
-In the case of L0, this first parameter is the folder with the raw lidar data files in Licel or Raymetric data file format.
+In the case of L0, this first parameter is the folder with the raw lidar data files in Licel data file format.
 For the rest of the data levels, the input is the NetCDF file produced in the previous stage.
 - `/Output_File`: Output NetCDF filename.
 The output file contains the information of the input folder/file, adding the information of the new data of the level under analysis.
 - `analysisParameters.conf`: Configuration file with all the variables needed for the level analysis.
 - `[Extra_Files]`: Not mandatory information containing extra data about the lidar system, like background noise or overlap function.